wuzhiming/cocos-engine/EngineErrorMap.md

 Failed to load prefab asset for node '%s'

+### 3702

+The json file of asset %s is empty or missing.

 ### 3800

 The target can not be made persist because it's not a cc.Node or it doesn't have _id property.